-- Normally 60 ECTS per year for an undergraduate programme and 180 ECTS per undergraduate programme overall.
+- (c) Nationally it is accepted that 1 ECTS is equivalent to 2 UK credits.
+The following is normally assumed: - Normally 60 ECTS per year for an undergraduate programme and 180 ECTS per undergraduate programme overall.
 This total will be exceeded if the programme includes a number of UK credits which is greater than the expected norm for an undergraduate programme. - Normally 90 ECTS per Master's programme.
 This total will be exceeded if the programme includes a number of UK credits which is greater than the expected norm for a postgraduate programme. - (d) European credits are based on credit level descriptors of a similar nature to those upon which UK credits are based.
-These descriptors provide generic descriptions of the achievements and abilities associated with different qualifications in a number of areas. - (e) European credits are recorded in programme and module specifications.
+These descriptors provide generic descriptions of the achievements and abilities associated with different qualifications in a number of areas - (e) European credits are recorded in programme and module specifications.